oneThousand1000/Facial-Structure-Editing-of-Portrait-Images-via-Latent-Space-Classifications/README.md

 --split_ratio 0.9 \
 ```

-the fine boundary have better performance in preserving face identity.
+the fine boundary has better performance in preserving face identity.

 the comparison between  fine boundary(right) and coarse boundary(middle):